3osmic/Group3-repo-projects/API-Testing-Lab.md

 ### PREREQUISITES
 - Must have basic knowledge of software testing
 - Must have a basic level of knowledge of the python programming language
-- Must have a basic level of knowledge of html
+- Must have basic knowledge of APIs

 ## BEFORE YOU GET STARTED
 You will need the following in order for your tests to perform correctly